 70. Makes You Sweat Least

 Some of us can’t do the simplest thing before breaking into a sweat.
-Although it is impossible to get rid of sweat, people who meditate can control stress that triggers perspiration.
+Although it is impossible to get rid of sweat, people who meditate can control the stress that triggers perspiration.

 71. Helps Infertility